Practices and Methodology

 • Built-in Evaluation.
 Build evaluation components into the program itself, so that output and outcome information begins to flow from program operations as soon as possible and continues to do so (with appropriate adjustments) throughout the life of the program.

 • Multiple Methods.
-Use multiple methods whenever appropriate, offsetting the shortcoming of any one method with the strengths of another, and ensuring that the chosen methods are methodologically sound, and contextually and culturally sensitive.
+Use multiple methods whenever appropriate, offsetting the shortcomings of any one method with the strengths of another, and ensuring that the chosen methods are methodologically sound, and contextually and culturally sensitive.

 • Evaluation Use.
 Identify stakeholder information needs and timelines, meet those needs via timed reporting cycles and clear reporting mechanisms, and build stakeholder capacity to understand and use evaluation results.